availabs/qwiAPI/README.md

 In otherwords, to specify a metropolitan area in a request, *clients must prepend the state's 2-digit FIPS code to the metro area's 5-digit CBSA code.*
 Thus, geographies are 7-digits in length.
-Note: you can query for state level data as well by zero-padding the 2-digit FIPS code for the state, however, keep in mind that the state-level data served by this API is what is contained in the metro-level CSV files provided by the Census Bureau and therefore does not have the level of industry detail available in the state-level files.
+Note: you can query for state level data as well by zero-padding the 2-digit FIPS code for the state, however, the state-level data served by this API is limited to what the metro-level data files from the Census Bureau contain.

 The Census Bureau provides a composite file containing all geocodes:
 [label_geography_all.csv](http://lehd.ces.census.gov/data/schema/latest/label_geography_all.csv)